 When you use the Horizon Cloud administrative console to delete an encrypted farm or VDI desktop assignment, the system deletes the associated secrets from the key vault.
 When you delete the pod itself, the key vault for the encrypted VMs is also deleted.

 Also, when an image VM has a data disk, additional time is needed for creating an encrypted farm VM or desktop VM based on that image VM.
-Generally speaking, times for disk encryption of VMs with data disks that are running Windows Server operating systems are shorter times than for Windows 10 VMs with data disks.
-The longest times occur for Windows 10 operating systems with data disks of larger, terabyte sizes.
+Generally speaking, times for disk encryption of VMs with data disks that are running Windows Server operating systems are shorter times than for Windows 10 or Windows 11 VMs with data disks.
+The longest times occur for Windows 10 or 11 operating systems with data disks of larger, terabyte sizes.

 When Scheduling Power Management for Farms and VDI Desktop Assignments That Have Large Numbers of Encrypted VMs